frusal/frusal-example-npm-node/README.md

 Source code model location [.]: .

-Installing "frusal" npm dependency... npm notice created a lockfile as package-lock.json.
-You should commit this file. npm WARN my-first-frusal-access-application@1.0.0 No description npm WARN my-first-frusal-access-application@1.0.0 No repository field.

-npm WARN my-first-frusal-access-application@1.0.0 No description npm WARN my-first-frusal-access-application@1.0.0 No repository field.
+Installing "frusal" npm dependency...

  * Frusal.com access library is successfully initialised for project my-first-frusal-access-application.
  * Next, please login and start updating your source code stabs and schema declarations.